 What factors matter in choosing a trademark opposition attorney?

-So it appeared that your trademark application was approved and on track to a registration until it got derailed.
-A third party has filed an opposition with the TTAB to block the registration of your mark.
+So your trademark application was approved and on track to a registration.
+Then it got derailed.
+Out of nowhere, a third party filed an opposition with the TTAB to block the registration of your mark.
 You now need to lawyer up or give up.
 If you would rather not give up, here are some suggestions on choosing a trademark opposition attorney.

 Should you hire a trademark filing service?